What Is HIPAA

 HIPAA Security Rule

-The HIPAA Security Rule sets guidelines for covered entities in regards to their maintenance of sensitive data and the safeguards protecting it.
+The HIPAA Security Rule sets guidelines for covered entities regarding their maintenance of sensitive data and its safeguards.
 Under the HIPAA Security Rule, electronically transmitted personal health information is not available and will not be disclosed to unauthorized persons or parties.
 This ensures that any improper use or disclosure of PHI is prohibited and will carry heavy consequences should the confidentiality be breached.
-It also protects one’s PHI from being altered or destroyed in any unauthorized way.
-The only individual who has access and usage of a patient’s personal health information is the patient and any authorized user, such as his or her health care provider.
+It also protects one’s PHI from being altered or destroyed unauthorizedly.
+The only individual with access to and use of a patient’s personal health information is the patient and any authorized user, such as their health care provider.

-The U.S. Department of Human Health and Health Services understands that not all covered entities are large corporations, some are small providers.
-This is why the HIPAA Security Rule is flexible to allow covered entities to make decisions on solutions that are feasible for their needs.
-However, the Department of Human Health and Human Services has standards that these solutions have to meet.
+The U.S. Department of Human Health and Health Services understands that not all covered entities are large corporations.
+Some are small providers.
+This is why the HIPAA Security Rule is flexible, allowing covered entities to decide on feasible solutions for their needs.
+However, the Department of Human Health and Human Services has standards that these solutions must meet.
 Covered entities are required by law to make decisions and take actions that take into consideration their

 - The complexity of the data they handle.